 HOW NABHOLZ IS KEEPING UPDATED

-Nabholz has put together an action team that meets daily to tailor our corporate response to the spread of COVID-19.
+Nabholz has put together an action team to tailor our corporate response to COVID-19.
 This action team includes our CEO, COOs, corporate counsel, human resources manager, marketing director, and all regional presidents.

 As of now, this team has determined to take these action steps: